Retroplaya135/DataCloak/README.md

 Created dedicated database tables for both model training logs and anomaly detection logs.
 Enhanced structured logging to file with detailed messages (including timestamps, record counts, and error handling).

+#### Model Persistence & Resilience:
+– joblib Integration:
+By saving the trained model to disk and reloading it on startup, the solution minimizes downtime and avoids retraining from scratch after every restart.

 Admin Endpoints:
 Added endpoints (/api/training_logs and /api/detection_logs) to retrieve a full changelog of model training events and detection events, offering transparency and a “moat” by tracking every change.